Marketing for non-marketers | 5 digital marketing strategies when publishing online

-We might think marketing is all about data and technical know-how (and, at times, it is).
-However, some tips can be used in a “marketing for non-marketers” strategy; I’m talking about simple approaches, starting points, or advice to not getting lost with technical tools.
+I’m talking about simple approaches, starting points, or advice to not getting lost with technical tools.
 These are strategies that every content campaign uses.
 They are easy to apply and do not require a specialist.

-1. Keyword research and SEO to rank
+1. Keyword research and on-page SEO to rank

 Use keyword research to rank.
 How do you do it?
 First, look up some keywords and see what people discuss online.
 Apply that data in your subsequent texts and images.